K. M. Shafiullah: Bangladesh Liberation War

 Prior to Operation Searchlight, Shafiullah was the 2-in-C of the 2nd East Bengal Regiment, where he and other men of his company revolted and killed 4 West Pakistani officers and a few West Pakistani soldiers.
 After this, Shafiullah took all of the equipment and defected with his battalion.

 After open hostilities, Shafiullah, at that time, was Sector Commander of Bangladesh Forces Sector 3.
-His sector was headquartered in Teliapara, Sylhet from where he commanded his troops and took part in active combats during the entire duration of the war.
-His sector's areas were Dhaka, Mymensingh, Sylhet and parts of Comilla (present Brahmanbaria district).
+His sector was headquartered in Teliapara, Sylhet from where he commanded his troops and took part in active combat during the entire duration of the war.
+His sector's areas were Dhaka, Mymensingh, Sylhet, and parts of Comilla (present Brahmanbaria district).

-Later three brigades were formed, each identified by the initial of the commander's surname.
+Later, three brigades were formed, each identified by the initial of the commander's surname.
 His formation was fully structured and formalised by the end of September.
-As of September 1971, Commander of Sector 3 was assigned to Major A. N. M. Nuruzzaman.
+As of September 1971, command of Sector 3 was assigned to Major A. N. M. Nuruzzaman.
 Major Shafiullah was among those attending the Pakistan surrender on 16 December 1971 at Race Course in Dhaka.

 Bangladesh Army

-After the end of the war in December 1971, the Bangladesh government awarded Safiullah the Bir Uttam the second-highest military award in the country.
-Forthwith, he was appointed the first Brigade Commander of the newly established 46th Independent Infantry Brigade.
+After the end of the war in December 1971, the Bangladesh government awarded Safiullah the Bir Uttam, the second-highest military award in the country.
+Forthwith, he was appointed the first brigade commander of the newly established 46th Independent Infantry Brigade.

-On 5 April 1972, General Osmani resigned from his post, and Safiullah was appointed the Chief of Army Staff of Bangladesh Army on 6 April 1972 by the Awami League government under Sheikh Mujibur Rahman and was promoted to the rank of Colonel.
-He was then upgraded to rank of Brigadier within mid 1973 and as of 10 October 1973 his rank was ameliorated to Major General.
+On 5 April 1972, General Osmani resigned from his post, and Safiullah was appointed the chief of army staff of the Bangladesh Army on 6 April 1972 by the Awami League government under Sheikh Mujibur Rahman and was promoted to the rank of colonel.
+He was then upgraded to the rank of brigadier within mid-1973, and as of 10 October 1973, his rank was raised to major general.

-Safiullah was the chief of staff of the Bangladesh Army during the assassination of then president Sheikh Mujibur Rahman.
-During the assassination, he was kept in the dark about the plot, intelligence failed and he could not save the President.
+Safiullah was the chief of staff of the Bangladesh Army during the assassination of then-president Sheikh Mujibur Rahman.
+During the assassination, he was kept in the dark about the plot, intelligence failed, and he could not save the president.
 Dismissed from the position on 25 August 1975 by the following Mushtaq government, he retired from the army.
-He was succeeded by Ziaur Rahman as army Chief.
+He was succeeded by Ziaur Rahman as army chief.
 Suspecting his intentions based on his loyalty towards Bangabandhu Sheikh Mujibur Rahman, General Safiullah was sent overseas with an ambassadorial post, along with fellow Bangladesh Air Force Chief of Air Staff Air Vice Marshal A. K. Khandker.
 He was elected as an Awami League member of parliament in 1996.

 After retirement from army and into diplomatic circles

-Safiullah was appointed the first Bangladeshi High Commissioner to Malaysia.
-Malaysia had recognised the Independence of Bangladesh very soon after the liberation war.
-He thereafter went onto serve as the High Commissioner to Canada and South America.
+Safiullah was appointed the first Bangladeshi high commissioner to Malaysia.
+Malaysia had recognised the independence of Bangladesh very soon after the liberation war.
+He thereafter went on to serve as the high commissioner to Canada and South America.